Online MBA: curriculum

 Students will be encouraged to think critically about project management techniques.
 While there will be some exploration of basic techniques, the emphasis will be on critical reflection of assumptions, techniques and procedures and a development of managerial thinking within a project environment.

 The module aims to develop students’ abilities to understand and solve complex business problems that require the skills of systems thinking, reflective practice and cultivating and maintaining relationships with multiple and diverse stakeholders.
 The importance of cooperative strategy has been highlighted in the United Nations’ Sustainable Development Goals as the means and mechanisms to deliver sustainable development and system change.
-This module focuses on the economic and social benefits that can be gained through cooperation within and between organisations and how to develop and manage the cooperation so as to realize them.
-Implementing cooperative strategy in the real world involves the ability to apply systems thinking and to work in cross-organisational, cross-sectoral, and cross-cultural boundaries and teams.
-The module therefore, in addition to subject knowledge, research and analytical skills, aims to enable you to benefit from peer-to-peer learning, and reflective engagement with your own learning journey.
+This module focuses on the economic and social benefits that can be gained through cooperation within and between organisations and how to develop and manage the cooperation to realize them.
+Implementing cooperative strategy in the real world involves the ability to apply systems thinking and to work in cross-organisational, cross-sectoral and cross-cultural boundaries and teams.
+In addition to subject knowledge, this module aims to enable you to benefit from peer-to-peer learning and reflective engagement with your learning journey.

 Services form a large part of the global economy.
 Therefore, it is essential that students, who will most likely be working in a service organisation (either B2B or B2C), understand the complexities of service delivery.
 Unlike product marketing the intangibility of a service makes the subject complex and challenging.
 At the same time, service industries are rapidly evolving as we move to the 4th industrial revolution, technological tools such as apps, AI and robotics are changing the very way in which services have been delivered and therefore the customer experience.
 It is not sufficient to understand just the marketing of services, customers are an integral part of the service operations and as such it is vital that students gain an understanding of customer experience components.
 It is argued that we are now in an experience-based economy where companies seek to differentiate from their competitors based on co-created “moments” and “memories.”
 This module will cover a range of core international services marketing topics such as Service Dominant Logic, customer experiences and responsible service practice(s).